xpero39/doro_manager/README.md

-DORO MANAGER is a pomodoro tehnique time managment application made by C++ programming language using Qt Framework for graphical user interface.
+DORO MANAGER is a Pomodoro technique time managment application made by C++ programming language using Qt Framework for graphical user interface.

 The MIT License
 Copyright (c) 2016 Peter Vreča